Choosing the best toothpaste

 Fluoride and tap water

 Some people may assume they don’t need fluoride in their toothpaste because they are already getting it from tap water, but this isn’t necessarily the case.
 Only around 10% of the UK population receives water with optimal levels of fluoride.
-To find out if your area is one of them, visit the BFS website or contact your local water supplier.
+To find out if your area is one of them, visit the or contact your local water supplier.

 A common concern is that consuming fluoridated tap water and using fluoride toothpaste could lead to excessive fluoride consumption, but the NHS says dental fluorosis, a condition that causes pitting or discolouration of children’s teeth caused by excessive fluoride, is uncommon in the UK, as fluoride in the water supply, where it is added, is carefully regulated.